MaartenDesnouck/google-apps-script/README.md

 $ gas list [nameFilter]
 ```

-Go to a folder and clone a project by specifying the file id. (see 'list' to find a specific file id)
+Clone a project locally by specifying the file id. (see 'list' to find a specific file id)

 ```
 $ gas clone <fileId>
 ```

-Go to a folder and create a new project.
+Create a new empty local and a linked remote project.

 ```
 $ gas new <name>